More Intimacy? Investigate The Meaning Of “Loaded” Words

 I once had a girlfriend who said guys kept asking her out when she had a boyfriend and she didn’t understand why.
 I immediately checked in with my recent experience with her at a dance event before we started dating.
 She was actually in a relationship at that time.

-What I shared with her was I could not tell by her body language and openness that she was in a relationship.
+What I shared with her is I could not tell by her body language and openness that she was in a relationship.
 And her boyfriend at the time never showed up so that added to the mystery.

 Now, don’t get me wrong, I’m all for being yourself and allowing your sexuality to come forth.
 And unfortunately, there will be consequences for these messages.
 It goes without saying there is a pretty good chance at a dance social that a lot of single guys will pursue her based on that message.
 They have nothing to lose…